Nawaz Sharif calls on party to act against Imran Khan - ExBulletin

 Nawaz Sharif, who has been in the UK since November 2019 for medical treatment, ”asked attendees to expose Khan’s alleged theft on all forums.

-“We do not have to allow elected officials an easy escape on this issue,” added the former prime minister.
+“We do not have to allow an easy escape for the selected” on this issue, “the former prime minister added.
+(IANS)

 Sources